adamtow/autocuts/docs/index.md

 - [**Configuring an Open App personal automation to run Autocuts**](https://youtu.be/M7tR4iExnNA): Learn how to run Autocuts continually throughout the day using an Open App personal automation and your most frequently used apps.
 - [**Airplane Mode at a Designated Time**](https://youtu.be/N0xrBMcCTnQ): Schedule an Autocut to run at a time in the future.
+- [**HomeKit Scene Trigger**](https://www.youtube.com/watch?v=glEYG4WMsh4): This video shows how to use changes in HomeKit devices to trigger shortcuts to run automatically on an iOS device with Autocuts.
+Requires Autocuts, Dropbox and IFTTT.

 # Autocuts Documentation